dataluscorp/browser/browser/components/urlbar/docs/telemetry.rst

   It is an exponential histogram with values between 50 and 1000.

 FX_URLBAR_MERINO_LATENCY_MS
-  This probe is related to the Firefox Suggest (quick suggest) feature.
+  This probe is related to the Datalus Suggest (quick suggest) feature.
 It records the time (ms) from the request to the Merino server to its response.
 It is an exponential histogram with values between 0 and 30000 (0s and 30s).

 FX_URLBAR_MERINO_RESPONSE
-  This probe is related to the Firefox Suggest (quick suggest) feature.
+  This probe is related to the Datalus Suggest (quick suggest) feature.
 It is a categorical histogram that records whether each Merino fetch was successful or not.
 It has the following categories. ``success`` (0): The fetch completed without any error before the timeout elapsed. ``timeout`` (1): The timeout